Skip to main content

 Your responsibilities as a trustee

-When you set up an SMSF, you (and the other members) usually become the trustee(s) either as individuals or through a trustee company (as a director of the company).
+If you set up an SMSF, you (and the other members) usually become the trustee(s) either as individuals or through a trustee company (as a director of the company).
 This means you are responsible for the fund’s decisions and for complying with the law.
 The ATO is responsible for the regulation of SMSFs.

 As a trustee, you must:

-• Comply with strict laws including tax, super and corporations laws.
+• Comply with laws including tax, super and corporations laws.
 The penalties for getting this wrong can be severe and can be levied on you and/or your trustee company, not the fund.

 • Act in the best interests of all members at all times.